Grays Peak and Torreys Peak, Grays Peak Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

-You'll reach the saddle trail connector once again (5.05 miles : 13,805'), this time splitting left down a perennial snowfield on the east side of the Continental Divide.
-Tread cautiously, as there's little room for error.
+You'll reach the saddle trail connector once again (5.05 miles : 13,805'), this time splitting left down a perennial snowfield on the east side of the Divide.
+Tread cautiously on this section.

 Once through the trail becomes quite clear (5.15 miles : 13,795'), and falls quickly back to the original split for Grays Peak and Torreys Peak (5.5 miles : 13,273').

 Continue back down the main trail, which gradually moderates back to the Grays Peak - Stevens Gulch Trailhead to complete the hike (8.35 miles : 11,259').